myfriendsloveme/myfriendsloveme.github.io/index.md

 [5:05 PM] I talked in length with my best friend's girlfriend, Kaya.
 She is a dear friend of mine, who happens to receive professional therapy.
 She is is very knowledgeable of what I'm going through and convinced me to search for a therapist.
 And by this time, I was already feeling a lot of mental pain (changed the number from 5 to 6 now).
 The girl of my romantic interest, seemingly has forgiven me for the crime I committed.
 But now, she seems to have interest in another guy.
 Being a petty and jealous and awful human being that I am, this was a just a straight up crucification of mental health for me.

 [11:15 PM] I spent hours talking to my friends.
-I had to fight the storm, so once again I relied on friends.
+I had to fight the storm, so once again, I relied on friends.
 I talked to Julian on the phone, and Google hungout with Hewett.
-I'm now in feeling a little better.
-Jealousy, anger, the storm... they all settled for a little bit.
+I'm now feeling a little better.
+Jealousy, anger, the storm... they all seem to have settled down for a little bit.
 Now, I'm reminding myself the motto now.

 >  _No mas_
 >